KSNM

 KSNM (98.7 FM, "Classic Rock 98.7") is a radio station licensed to serve Truth or Consequences, New Mexico.
-The station is owned by Adams Radio Group, LLC, through licensee Adams Radio of Las Cruces, LLC.
+The station is owned by Adams Radio Group, through licensee ARG of Las Cruces LLC.
 It airs a classic rock format.
 Its studios are located in Las Cruces and its transmitter is located in Caballo, New Mexico.

-The station was assigned the KKVS call letters by the Federal Communications Commission on January 1, 2001.
+The station was assigned the KKVS call sign by the Federal Communications Commission on January 1, 2001.